Lawrence’s Limestone school creates ‘immersive art experience’ focused on love; downtown event runs through Valentine’s Day

 A portrait created by a Limestone Community School student based on a photo of “Great Grandma Opal,” a fictional character formed from the collective imagination of the school’s students.
 The portrait is based on a random photo the students found at the Antique Mall that the students decided would depict her.

-Although it is the first year that the school is running this kind of fundraiser, Herrera said that some artists have expressed interest in being involved in a similar project next year.
+Although this is the first year that the school is running this kind of fundraiser, Herrera said that some artists have expressed interest in being involved in a similar project next year.
 She hopes this art experience can be a great way to get money to help the school as well as bring together the community.

 “It feels nice to do this type of fundraiser to make it seem community-centered,” Herrera said.